 Additional Research Grant Fund for DPhil students

 The college has an Additional Research Grant Fund for DPhil students.
-Awards (up to a maximum of £750 per application) will be given to help fund primary research (including, but not limited to, fieldwork, visits to archives, and so on) necessary for the completion of your doctorate.
+Awards (up to a maximum of £750 per application) will be given to help fund primary research that is necessary for the completion of your doctorate (including, but not limited to, fieldwork, visits to archives, and so on).

 Applicants must seek to secure matching funding from their Department/Faculty, or other sources, where available.
 However, should these applications be unsuccessful, your application for the Additional Research Grant will not be automatically rejected.

-This fund is not intended to fund the dissemination of research, or attendance at conferences, or for activities not related to your degree.
+Please note that this fund is not intended to fund the dissemination of research, attendance at conferences, or for activities not related to your degree.
 (For financial support for those activities, please see College Academic Grants (above), and Grants and Prizes for Non-Academic Purposes (below).)
-Moreover, Additional Research Grants will not be awarded to fund living costs in Oxford.
-The College does not normally fund the purchase of personal IT equipment (i.e. spare monitors, general-purpose hardware, laptops, or printers), furniture, or consumables of any kind.
+Moreover, Additional Research Grants will not be awarded to fund living costs in Oxford, the purchase of personal IT equipment (i.e. spare monitors, general-purpose hardware, laptops, or printers), furniture, or consumables of any kind.

 There are two rounds of funding awards each year: one in Hilary Term and one in Trinity Term.
-Further details, and how to apply, will be e-mailed to graduate students in advance of those deadlines.
+Further details, and instructions for applicants, will be e-mailed to graduate students in advance of those deadlines.

 Grants and Prizes for Non-Academic Purposes

 Sports and Arts Grants

-A limited amount of funding is available to graduates or undergraduates who wish to undertake a sporting or arts activity.
-Applications are considered on a first-come, first-served, basis until the funds are exhausted.
+A limited amount of funding is available to enrolled graduates or undergraduates who wish to undertake a sporting or arts activity.
+Applications are considered on a first-come, first-served basis until the funds are fully allocated.
 Click here to download an application form, and eligibility criteria for application.

 North America Travel Grant

-The college offers funding to enable a current student (undergraduate or graduate) to travel in North America for at least four weeks during the Long Vacation.
-A condition of the funding is that the recipient stays for some of their time with alumni/ae of Exeter and acts as an ambassador for the college.
-The funding covers travel costs and a spending allowance up to a total of £2500.
-Applicants will be required to demonstrate how they would use the funding, and may have to attend an interview before a selection committee.
-This opportunity will be advertised by the Development Office in Hilary term.
+The college offers funding to enable a current student (undergraduate or graduate) to travel in North America during the Summer Vacation.
+The funding covers travel costs and a spending allowance up to a total of £2,500.
+Applicants will be required to demonstrate how they would use the funding.
+This opportunity will be advertised by the Development Office in Hilary Term.